Personal Loan Eligibility Criteria You Need to Know Before You Apply

 Keep in mind a high credit score doesn’t automatically mean you’ll get a low interest rate, but it does help.

-Before you apply for a loan make sure all of your debts are current.
+Before you begin the application process for a loan make sure all of your debts are current.
 If you have any past due balances, address those immediately.
 It won’t erase the past — any missed payments remain on your credit report for seven years — but it can help show lenders you’re working on improving your financial situation.
 Once you’ve got all your accounts current, set up automatic bill pay or automatic payment reminders so you never miss a deadline.
 Over time, your payment history (and credit score) could improve. ^1^

 Every lender is different, so don’t get discouraged if you’re denied based on income by one company.
 Shop around to find one that works for you.